centrifugal/centrifugo/docs/content/blog/scaling_websocket.md

 On balancer/server boundary you are limited in 65536 possible variants by default.
 But actually due to some OS limits and sockets in TIME_WAIT state the number is even less.
 A very good explanation and how to deal with it can be found [in Pusher blog](https://making.pusher.com/ephemeral-port-exhaustion-and-how-to-avoid-it/).

-Also your possible number of connections limited by conntrack table.
+Your possible number of connections also limited by conntrack table.
 Netfilter framework which is part of iptables keeps information about all connections and has limited size for this information.
 See how to see its limits and instructions to increase [in this article](https://morganwu277.github.io/2018/05/26/Solve-production-issue-of-nf-conntrack-table-full-dropping-packet/).

 One more thing you can do is tune your network stack for performance.
 Do this only if you understand that you need it.
 Maybe start [with this gist](https://gist.github.com/mustafaturan/47268d8ad6d56cadda357e4c438f51ca), but don't optimize without full understanding why you are doing this.